Battleship Texas State Historic Site

 The site is a short drive from downtown Houston where you can enjoy the many historical and cultural museums; professional sports teams; and NASA's Johnson Space Center.
 Galveston and the Gulf of Mexico are less than an hour drive south of the site.
 Nearby Texas Parks and Wildlife Department sites include , , Village Creek State Park; and Sheldon Lake State Park and Environmental Learning Center.

-Web sites that provide further information about the San Jacinto Battleground:
+Website that provides further information about the San Jacinto Battleground:

-These additional naval activity links may be of interest to you:
+This additional naval activity link may be of interest to you: